Einsteinz Music classes are run in age groups

 By three years of age your child will be singing very simple songs and phrases with some accuracy, as they gain greater control of their voice and their ability to change to pitch, dynamics and tempo.
 As their ability to hear, move and play to the beat improves, they can also begin experimenting with simple rhythmic patterns, they can skip, gallop in time to music, complete big body gross motor tasks, can dance and follow more complex instructions, play drums with two hands and will have an awareness of rhythm and beat.

 In some venues we may not be able to run classes to the specified age groups defined above.
-This may be because there are not enough children enrolled in one age group, because it is a new venue and we do not have enough enrolments to run three age-specific classes or because we are experimenting with different age mixes.
+This may be because there are not enough children enrolled, because it is a new venue and we do not have enough enrolments to run three age-specific classes or because we are experimenting with different age mixes.
 In these cases, the lesson plans will be designed specifically for the children enrolled in the class.
 The blend of age groups in these classes have proven to be very successful as the younger children learn from the older ones and the older ones benefit from being mentors.
-Most Junior and Preschooler classes tend to be mixed as well as younger siblings are welcome to attend the same class as their older sibling.
+Most Junior and Preschooler classes tend to be mixed because younger siblings are welcome to attend the same class as their older sibling.